-Figure 32.
+Figure 26.
 Fabric connector removal

 - Step 1.
-Locate the fabric connector on the system board (see "System-board connectors" on page 16 for instructions). - Step 2.
+Locate the fabric connector on the system board (see "System-board connectors" on page 16). - Step 2.
 Using a long shank #1 Phillips screwdriver, loosen the four captive screws that secure the fabric connector.

-The four screws are located in the four holes on the top of the fabric connector. - Step 3.
+Step 3.
 Lift the fabric connector from the system board and store it in a safe place.

-If you are instructed to return the fabric connector, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.
+If you are instructed to return the component or optional device, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-If you have removed the fabric connector to install an I/O expansion adapter in I/O expansion connector 3, keep the fabric connector in a safe place for future use.
+If you have removed the fabric connector to install an I/O expansion adapter in I/O expansion connector 1, keep the fabric connector in a safe place for future use.